 Reflecting on why something would stand out at one conference and get lost at another, the answer became obvious.
 The deBono quote was used at about the 3-minute point in both the 10-minute and 60-minute presentations, but in the longer version it is followed by 57 minutes of content instead of 7.
 No wonder it got lost.

 deBono's box of crayons/one blue pen metaphor tells a great story about the practice of lifelong learning, so I wanted it to be a core takeaway from my ACPA HEd talk.
 And because I wanted to include the additional AFA content focused on practical application, I now had a shorter talk that was going to cover a lot of ground in a less interactive format.
 Yikes!
 Of course, the longer exercises I used at AFA had to go, but I also had to leave people with a strong roadmap of the broader range of content I was covering.

 When that slide went on the screen and I saw smartphones fly into the air to capture it, I knew this was a winner.
 Reviewing the Twitter feed after the event confirmed it was the most frequently Tweeted point from my talk.

 Honing content is an interative process, one that requires preparing for multiple presentation scenarios.
 As I've said before, it's important to prepare to present, but make sure you also prepare to be present.
 Our 100% presence is the greatest gift we can offer as a session unfolds.

-Life's a Great Teacher, Are you a Great Student? is one of the keynotes I will continue to deliver (In varying lengths of course) during my extended sabbatical in 2015.
+Life's a Great Teacher, Are you a Great Student? is one of the keynotes I will continue to deliver (In varying lengths of course) during my extended sabbatical.
 If you'd like to bring it to your conference, let me know.